hpi-swa-lab/squeak-graphics-canvas/src/MPOpenGL.package/GLRenderBuffer.class/README.md

 https://www.khronos.org/registry/OpenGL-Refpages/es3.0/html/glRenderbufferStorage.xhtml

 Instance Variables
 	internalFormat: specifies the internal format to be used for the renderbuffer object's storage and must be a color-renderable, depth-renderable, or stencil-renderable format
+	samples: 		is the number of samples in the buffer.
+It must be less than GL_MAX_SAMPLES
+	width: 			width in pixels
+	height: 			height in pixels